Yellen backs new allocation of IMF's SDR currency to help poor nations

 Italy, which holds the presidency of the G20 this year, and other members of the group of rich and emerging economies have backed a $500 billion allocation, but the Biden administration had been guarded about its view until now.

-Yellen said an SDR allocation and steps to boost low- and zero-interest lending by the International Monetary Fund and the World Bank would boost efforts to contain the pandemic and mitigate its devastating impact, particularly in poor countries.
+Yellen said an SDR allocation and steps to boost low- and zero-interest lending by the International Monetary Fund and the World Bank could aid efforts to contain the pandemic and mitigate its devastating impact, especially in poor countries.

 “Without further international action to support low-income countries, we risk a dangerous and permanent divergence in the global economy,” Yellen said.

-IMF spokesman Gerry Rice welcomed Yellen’s comment as “a very helpful letter on a very important issue.”
-The IMF’s issuance of new SDRs during the global financial crisis had “served the world very well” and could do so again in the current crisis,” he said.
+IMF spokesman Gerry Rice welcomed Yellen’s letter as “very helpful”, but declined to comment on her call for parameters for the use of SDRs.
+The IMF’s issuance of new SDRs during the global financial crisis had “served the world very well” and could do so again, he said.

+The IMF’s charter requires general allocations of SDRs to be distributed to all members in proportion to their shareholdings in the Fund, with no conditions attached.
+It was not immediately clear how the parameters that Yellen seeks would be structured.

+Sources said U.S. and other officials have expressed concerns about poor countries cashing out the added reserves to pay off official bilateral or private debt, a move that could shield China - the biggest official bilateral creditor - from exposure to an expected wave of debt restructurings.

-Yellen also encouraged G20 members to use excess SDRs to support recovery efforts in low income countries, along with continued bilateral aid.
-She said she looked forward to discussing potential modalities for deploying SDRs.
+In her letter, Yellen encouraged G20 members to use excess SDRs to support recovery efforts in low income countries, along with continued bilateral aid.
+She said she looked forward to discussing potential ways of deploying SDRs.

-An IMF spokeswoman said members had donated about $15 billion in existing SDRs to the Fund’s Poverty Reduction and Growth Trust (PRFT), accounting for about two-third of the $24 billion in loan resources mobilized for that facility.
+An IMF spokeswoman said members had provided about $15 billion of their existing SDRs to the Fund’s Poverty Reduction and Growth Trust, accounting for about two-thirds of the $24 billion in loan resources mobilized for that facility.

+Yellen’s statement comes amid growing pressure from international officials and non-governmental organizations for more decisive action by the United States and other rich nations to help poor countries weather the current crisis, especially given an expected lag in vaccinations for those nations.

 Eric LeCompte, executive director of Jubilee USA Network, which has coordinated letters backing an allocation, said Yellen’s letter was “incredibly positive news.”

-The IMF’s last SDR allocation of $250 billion was approved in 2009, as economies around the world battled the global financial crisis.
+The IMF’s board approved its last SDR allocation of $250 billion in August 2009, about five months after it was first proposed by G20 leaders during the global financial crisis.

 Yellen told G20 officials that Treasury would co-chair the relaunched G20 sustainable finance group, and wanted to make it a formal working group to reflect its importance in tackling “the existential threat of our time: climate change.”